shivangjhalani/chat/README.md

 - Used cohere API and typescript SDK for generating embeddings at time of storing messages and vector ann (cosine similarity) search.
 - Vector search and storage pretty much follows the convex docs.

-- Scaling : Convex is very serverless friendly, we can shard the vectordb.
+- Scaling : Convex is scalable, we can shard the vectordb.
 Convex doesn't seem to support sharding.
 2 options, either use a seperate vectordb like qdrant, or can hack it and logically split data across multiple Convex tables/deployments.

 ---